kasuken/kasuken/README.md

 - Learning in public on <a href="https://www.twitch.tv/kasuken" target="_blank">Twitch</a> or <a href="https://dev.to/kasuken" target="_blank">dev.to/kasuken</a> 🎦 ✍🏾
 - Sharing updates on <a href="https://www.linkedin.com/in/bartolesiemanuele/">LinkedIn</a> 💼
 - My site: <a href="https://www.emanuelebartolesi.com/" target="_blank">www.emanuelebartolesi.com</a>
+- Writing articles: <a href="https://dev.to/kasuken" target="_blank">dev.to/kasuken</a>

 ## ✨ Current situation

+- 🤓 I am the CTO and co-founder of [Brandplane](https://www.brandplane.co), a marketing agency driven by AI.
-- 🔭 I’m currently working as Microsoft 365 Architect at SoftwareONE (Switzerland) and as CTO for a few Startups around the world
+- 🔭 I’m currently working as Microsoft 365 Architect at SoftwareONE (Switzerland)
-- 🌱 I’m currently learning React/Typescript, Blazor and ASP.NET Core GraphQL
+- 🌱 I’m currently learning Blazor and ASP.NET Core GraphQL
 - 📙 I wrote a **book** about **Minimal APIs** for **[Packt](https://www.packtpub.com/product/minimal-apis-in-asp-net-core-6/9781803237824)**
+- 📝 I am writing a book about Networking in C# for Packt.
 - 🧙‍♂️ I released a course "**[Learning GitHub](https://bit.ly/learningithub)**" on **LinkedIn Learning**
-- 🏊🚴🏃 Sport fact: I am an Ironman finisher and I am training for the next Ironman race (Thun 2023)
+- 🏊🚴🏃 Sport fact: I am an Ironman finisher, still training for triathlon, came back to martial arts (kick boxing) since a while

 ## 📖 Books
 ### Mastering Minimal APIs in ASP.NET Core